One injured in downtown shooting

-One man was transported to a Youngstown hospital after being shot in the hand downtown late Friday night.
+One man was transported to a Youngstown hospital after he was shot in the hand downtown late Friday night.

 The shooter was at-large early Saturday morning.